Prepare your hospital stay

 - Or go retro with an MP3 player, hand-held games console or portable DVD player

 - Essential toiletries.
 Moisturisers, hand cream and lip balm can be especially handy

 - Notebook and pen

-- Some cash in case there’s anything you need from the shops – or you fancy a decent coffee!
+- Some cash in case there’s anything you need from the shops – or if you want something to drink!